DSC-Capstone/2024-25/lessons/06/index.md

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson on Ed.

-Make sure to read this article before moving on to [Methodology Assignment 4](../../../assignments/methodology/04), which is due on Thursday, November 16th.
+Make sure to read this article before moving on to [Methodology Assignment 4](https://dsc-capstone.org/2024-25/assignments/methodology/04), which is due on Sunday, Nov 10th, 2024.

 ---